cockroachdb/docs/v21.2/make-queries-fast.md

 ### Rule 1.
 Scan as few rows as possible

-First, let's study the schema so we understand the relationships between the tables.
+First, let's study the schema so you understand the relationships between the tables.

 Start a SQL shell: